Professor and Chair, Mechanical Engineering

 Upon completion of her dissertation, in January 1999 Nicole began to teach at Baylor University in Waco, Texas, where she taught Thermodynamics, Advanced Thermodynamics, Heat Transfer, Introduction to Engineering, and Introduction to Engineering Fundamentals and learned to enjoy barbeque and hot weather.
 In August 2001 she moved to San Jose State University where she is currently teaching classes in the thermal sciences, advising senior design teams and masters students, doing research in modeling of thermal systems and the cooling of electronics, and enjoying the great weather.
 She is married to Glenn Okamoto, and they have two young daughters, Erin and Evelyn.

-For information about the off-campus MS programs at LAM Research (MSE degree) or Lockheed Martin (MSME degree, proposed to begin Spring 2015), either email Nicole Okamoto or visit the Graduate and Extended Studies website.
+For information about the off-campus MSME program at Lockheed Martin or other off-site MS programs, visit the Graduate and Extended Studies website.